This website uses cookies

 With the Unicorn series, we’ve traveled to China and explored Silicon Valley.
 This episode takes us to Norway, where hydroelectric power hums through the racks of a company that barely existed two years ago and is now valued at crazy $3 billion.
 And if you think it’s a Norwegian company – you’re wrong.
 Nscale – this wunderkind startup – is a national pride of the UK.
 It used to be a crypto miner; now it’s all-in on AI.
 Let’s untangle.

 In many ways, Nscale follows the path that CoreWeave pioneered.
-CoreWeave, a New Jersey-based company that started as an Ethereum mining collective in 2017, became the first great pivot story of the AI infrastructure age (we’ve covered them here).
+CoreWeave, a New Jersey-based company that started as an Ethereum mining collective in 2017, became the first great pivot story of the AI infrastructure age (CoreWeave: The New Gold Standard in AI Infrastructure).
 When in 2022 Ethereum moved to proof-of-stake, CoreWeave repurposed its GPU mining rigs to power machine learning workloads, grew into a hyperscale cloud provider, and by March 2025 went public at a valuation around $18 billion (as of market close on November 7, 2025, its market capitalization stands at about $68.32 billion.)
 It was the first proof that crypto’s stranded compute could be alchemized into the fuel of the AI boom.

 Nscale shares that lineage.
 The company was spun out of Arkon Energy, an Australian Bitcoin mining operation with a simple strategy: chase cheap, renewable power wherever it exists.
 Founded by Josh Payne, Arkon had acquired and built facilities in Glomfjord, Norway (hydroelectric surplus), Ohio, USA (stranded energy), while keeping corporate headquarters in Sydney.
 The geographic sprawl wasn't elegant, but it was profitable – at least while crypto was.